joecooper3/2015/wp-content/plugins/intelliwidget-per-page-featured-posts-and-menus/readme.txt

 = 1.4.4 =
 * rolled back array_walk_recursive function in prep_array() due to incompatibility with 5.4
-* fixed regression bug in widget admin text inputs
+* fixed regression bug in custom widget admin text inputs

 = 1.4.3 =
 * Added kses filter for all text inputs